 - Fayetteville (WV) Hotels

 Parks & Public Recreation

-In addition to the New River Gorge National River, the following parks and public recreation areas are located within 20 miles of Fayetteville.
+In addition to the New River Gorge National Park and Preserve, the following parks and public recreation areas are located within 20 miles of Fayetteville.

 - Janutolo Park (Fayetteville)

 - Hughes Park (Fayetteville)